The Truth Behind Food Cravings (and How to Stop Them!)

 Had enough of Dr. Berg?
 Hope not!
 Not crushing on him or something, he just happens to have informative and easy-to-understand videos!
 Here he is again explaining the reasons for different food cravings in menopause and how you can prevent them [6:47]:

-This is the same for your body.
+The same goes for your health in midlife.
 Food, and the vitamins and minerals they contain, are your foundation.
+They are your fuel.
 They are the building blocks of your body.
-Nourishing your body with healthy food satisfies it.
-Remember that when you eat right your food cravings will go away!
+Nourishing our system with healthy food sustains and satisfies it.
+So, when you eat right, your food cravings will naturally go away!

 Visit our help and self-help page